microsoft/covid-vaccine-bot/policies.md

  - Sickle cell disease
  - Other high risk pulmonary disease
  - Type 2 Diabetes Mellitus
+* Are you a K-12 educator or work in a licensed child care facility?
 * Are you a resident of a facility for people with intellectual and developmental disabilities?

 # New Jersey